 The federal Clean Water Act (CWA) provides the basic structure for regulating the discharge of pollutants from point sources to waters of the US as implemented by the EPA through pollution control programs such as the National Pollutant Discharge Elimination System (NPDES) and industry standards set for wastewater.
 Permitting through the United States Army Corps of Engineers (USACE) is required where waters are regulated under Section 404 of the CWA (33 U.S.C.
 1344).
 The USACE has jurisdiction over Section 10 of the Rivers and Harbor Act for navigable waters and interstate commerce.
 The CWA sets the requirements for water quality standards in all surface water and regulates the discharge of pollutants through NPDES permitting, including stormwater permits, stormwater construction permits and wastewater construction and operation permits.
+St. Johns River Water Management District (SJRWMD) regulates stormwater construction and operation permits.
 The FDEP regulates NPDES stormwater construction permits for land disturbing activities greater than one acre.
 The FDEP also has authority to regulate wastewater discharges, both surface water and groundwater discharges, related to state water quality.